dipeshhkc/dipeshhkc/README.md

 > Started the journey of programming after the completion of my School.
 It has been around 5-6 years of learning different technologies.
 I have always been interested in the hot technologies in the market and added them to my skill sets.
 My Professional Career started joining company in Nepal as a junior software developer in 2018.Then I have been working with various real-life projects ranging from web, mobile, real-time applications using different technology and frameworks.
 I am currently working with Golang/React Stack.
 I have completed my Bachelors in Computer Engineering from TU, Nepal. </p>

-- 🔭 I’m currently working at <a href="https://wesionary.team/" target="_blank">WesionaryTEAM</a> as a Golang/React Software Engineer.

 <hr/>

 <h3>✍️ Featured Latest Medium Stories:</h3>